Mobile App Testing Checklist

 - Switching between 2G, 3G, 4G, and 5G.

-Don’t forget accessibility testing of your mobile apps.
+Don’t forget accessibility testing for your mobile apps.
 Not only does it make your app accessible to all users — it’s also the law.
 Violating accessibility regulations could result in big fines.

 In your automated accessibility testing, be sure to test...